Identity and belonging: self-directed

 - Maximum 25 students

-- Education service fee
+- $7 per student plus education service fee

 - Booking information

-Exploring notions of Identity in 21st Century Australia
+Exploring notions of Identity in 21st Century Australia.

 This is a self-directed session.
 There is a short introduction provided by Museum staff to contextualise the visit.